dreamrover/kleintube/README.md

-# kleintube
-KleinTube - A simple proxy written in nodejs based on socks5 and chacha20-poly1305
+A simple proxy written in nodejs based on socks5, websocket and chacha20-poly1305.